ibm-cloud-docs/codeengine/cmd_defs.md

    - The name must begin and end with a lowercase alphanumeric character.
    - The name must be 253 characters or fewer and can contain lowercase letters, numbers, periods (.), and hyphens (-).

-   This value is required.
+   This value is *required*.

 `--destination-type`, `--dt`
 :   The type of the `destination`.
 Valid values are `app` and `job`.
-This value is optional.
+This value is *optional*.
 The default value is `app`.

 `--event-type`, `-e`
 :   The event types to watch.
 Valid values are `delete`, `write`, and `all`.
-This value is optional.
+This value is *optional*.
 The default value is `all`.

 `--extension`, `--ext`
 :   Set CloudEvents extensions to send to the destination.
 Must be in `NAME=VALUE` format.
 This action adds a new CloudEvents extension or overrides an existing CloudEvent attribute.
 Specify one extension per `--extension` option; for example, `--ext extA=A --ext extB=B`.
-This value is optional.
+This value is *optional*.

 `--force`, `-f`
 :   Force to create an {{site.data.keyword.cos_full_notm}} event subscription.
 This option skips the validation of the specified destination.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--no-wait`, `--nw`
 :   Create the {{site.data.keyword.cos_full_notm}} event subscription and do not wait for the subscription to be ready.
 If you specify the `--no-wait` option, the subscription create begins and does not wait.
 Use the `subscription cos get` command to check the subscription status.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--path`
 :   The path within the `destination` application where events are forwarded; for example, `/events`.
 The default path is the root URL of the `destination` application.
 This option can only be specified if `destination-type` is `app`.
-This value is optional.
+This value is *optional*.

 `--prefix`, `-p`
 :   Prefix of the {{site.data.keyword.cos_full_notm}} object.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--suffix`, `-s`
 :   Suffix of the {{site.data.keyword.cos_full_notm}} object.
 Consider the file type of your file when specifying the suffix.
-This value is optional.
+This value is *optional*.

 `--wait`, `-w`
 :   Create the {{site.data.keyword.cos_full_notm}} event subscription and wait for the subscription to be ready.
 If you specify the `--wait` option, the subscription create waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the subscription to become ready.
 If the subscription is not ready within the specified `--wait-timeout` period, the {{site.data.keyword.cos_full_notm}} event subscription create fails.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for the {{site.data.keyword.cos_full_notm}} event subscription to be ready.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The default value is `15`.